Sending money to family and friends overseas? Use a safe, secure and affordable international money transfer.

 - Track your transaction.
 You should receive confirmation that includes a tracking number or receipt for monitoring the progress of your transfer online or with a company branch.

-You may receive an email or text when your beneficiary has received your funds and the transaction is completed.
+You may also receive an email or text when your beneficiary has received your funds and the transaction is completed.

 Short for the cumbersome Society for Worldwide Interbank Financial Telecommunication, a SWIFT code is an international bank code used for incoming transfers.
 Overseas banks each have a unique SWIFT code that identifies which bank to send money to.